 Kaimook is welcomed by every member of the Village to live in the ninth house.
 Like all children here, she is well looked after by the Caregiver “Mother” who takes care of the children under the “we are family” concept and gives them the family life that all children require and deserve.

-Kaimook finished her 2nd term of Grade 3.
-She continues her Grade 4 when the new school year started at the middle of this month.
+Kaimook began Grade 5 at the beginning of July.
 This past school term her favourite subject were Mathematics and Thai Language.
 On the other hand, the hardest subject for her was English as she said that she isn’t good at reading and writing.

 At school, Kaimook gets along well with all her classmates.
 She is friends with everyone, but at the Village, her best friend is Ploy.
 They are very close and prefer to talk amongst each other.
 They are chatting about life and anything that is happening at the Village and the school.
 They enjoy playing badminton and running around together.

 Kaimook has a very good appetite, eating pretty much anything, but her favourite foods she says are stir fried minced pork with basil leaves and fried egg and som tum or spicy papaya salad – a very popular answer amongst our children.
 Overall, she continues to be healthy and strong with no major issues.

 Kaimook is living happily in Marigold House.
 During the Covid-19 lockdown Fah kept very busy helping in our gardens and helping out with the daily chores and household worth.
 She is a lovely young girl who continues to grow and learn every day.